 The Secret of True Heroism: The Inner Meaning of the Trait of Boldness

-The Mishnah calls upon us to be 'bold as a leopard and strong as a lion,' but the 'Beis Yosef' warns against using the trait of boldness (azus), even for the sake of Heaven.
+The Mishnah calls upon us to be 'bold as a leopard and strong as a lion', but the 'Beis Yosef' warns against using the trait of boldness, even for the sake of Heaven.
 Rabbi Eliezer Berland shlit"a

-A person must be swift as an eagle, not allowing the eye to look, and then the heart will not covet.
-Our body is currently situated within the kelipah (spiritual impurity); it is the body of a snake, and all the kelipos immediately deceive a person.
-Therefore, one must be "fleet as a deer."
+A person must be light as an eagle, not allowing the eye to look, and then the heart will not covet.
+Our body is currently in the kelipah (husk of impurity), it is the body of a snake, and all the kelipos immediately deceive a person.
+Therefore, one must be "swift as a deer."
 Run to the Beis Midrash!
 When you wake up in the morning, run and fly.
 When you run, no negative force will dare approach you.
-The Mishnah in Tractate Avos says, "Be fleet as a deer"—this is halachah (Jewish law).
+The Mishnah in Tractate Avos says, "Be swift as a deer" – this is a halacha (Jewish law).
 Always run, be light on your feet.

 The Mighty Heroes of the Past